-- The ability of the spouse from whom maintenance is sought to meet that spouse’s needs while meeting those of the spouse seeking maintenance.
+- The ability of the spouse from whom maintenance is sought to meet that spouse’s needs while meeting those of the spouse seeking support;

-- The comparative financial resources of the spouses, including their comparative earning abilities in the labor market.
+- The comparative financial resources of the spouses, including their relative earning abilities in the labor market;

-- The contribution of the spouse seeking maintenance to the earning ability of the other spouse.
+- The contribution of the spouse seeking maintenance to the earning capacity of the other spouse;

-- The extent to which the spouse seeking maintenance has reduced that spouse’s income or career opportunities for the benefit of the other spouse.
+- The extent to which the spouse seeking support has reduced that spouse’s income or career opportunities for the benefit of the other spouse;

 Who Gets the House and How are Property and Debts Divided in an Arizona Divorce